carta/exscalabur/README.md

 # etc
 ```

-Where `KEYNAME` is a **key** as seen in the template sheet, `excelType` is the type of the cell in the final sheet, and `dataType`, is the type of the data that will be passed in.
+`KEYNAME` is the **key** exactly as seen in the template.
+`excelType` is the type of the cell in the final sheet.
+`dataType` is the runtime type of the data to be substituted.

 A `YamlReader` class is provided to convert the yaml file into an in-code representation.

-Alternatively, this **schema** may be provided in-code as a `Map[String, YamlEntry]`, where `YamlEntry` is a provided case class representing the above structure, and the map's keys represent the `KEYNAME`s of the above example.

 For the above template Excel file, the following may be an example of the `schema` definition: